Go to main content

 • Union membership

-Tests and Assessments: Probative Value and Limitations
+Tests and Assessments: Evidentiary Value and Limitations

-4. Final Selection, Offer Negotiation and Onboarding
+4. Final Selection, Offer Negotiation, and Onboarding

 The final selection phase and offer issuance is often underestimated.
 Yet this is where acceptance rates and onboarding speed are determined.